 Kraft or Butcher Paper

-If you’re going to paint or do anything that might mar up your table surface that requires a larger space than 12″ x 12″, consider getting a roll of craft/butcher paper that’s at least 18″ wide.
-I keep 2 rolls in my craft room: one that is 18″ wide and one that is 36″ wide.
+If you’re going to paint or do anything that might mar your table surface that requires a larger space than 12″ x 12″, consider getting a roll of craft/butcher paper that’s at least 18″ wide.
+I keep two rolls in my craft room: one that is 18″ wide and one that is 36″ wide.

-Use instead: cut pieces of boxes
+Use instead: Pieces of cardboard.

-18In x 200Ft (2400 Inch) - Food Grade – Great Smoking Wrapping Paper for Meat of all Varieties – Made in USA – Unwaxed and Uncoated
+Food Grade White Wrapping Paper for Meats of All Varieties - Unbleached Unwaxed and Uncoated.18" x 200Ft (2400 Inch) - Food Grade – Great Smoking Wrapping Paper for Meat of all Varieties – Made in USA – Unwaxed and Uncoated

-Paper Trimmer
+Portable Trimmer

-A paper trimmer is a must-have tool if you are going to work with vinyl and/or cardstock.
-You will have material remnants even if you don’t do vinyl crafts.
+A portable paper trimmer is a must-have tool if you work with vinyl and/or cardstock.
+Even if you don’t do vinyl crafts, you will have scraps.
 It’s perfect for all types of paper projects and can save you from having to use scissors (which I am not good at).
-If you have a Cricut Series 3 machine, you’ll need a 13″ trimmer.

 Use instead: scissors